 During his Bachelor’s degree, Pau studied with Amparo Lacruz and chamber music with Arnau Tomàs (Casals Quartet) at the Liceu Conservatory in Barcelona, where he graduated in 2013.
-In 2018 Pau obtained his Master’s diploma at the HKU Utrecht Conservatory, where he studied with the prestigious cellist Timora Rosler on a scholarschip from the Pedro i Pons Foundation.
+In 2018, Pau obtained his Master’s diploma at the HKU Utrecht Conservatory, where he studied with the prestigious cellist Timora Rosler on a scholarship from the Pedro i Pons Foundation.

-Pau has participated in masterclasses with Gary Hoffman, Melissa Phelps, Dimitri Ferschtman, Asier Polo, Damián Martínez, Viola de Hoog, Oliver Wille, Casals Quartet, Utrecht String Quartet, Artemis Quartet, Quatuor Diotima and Jerusalem Quartet.
+Pau has participated in masterclasses with Gary Hoffman, Melissa Phelps, Dimitri Ferschtman, Asier Polo, Damián Martínez, Viola de Hoog, Oliver Wille, the Casals Quartet, the Utrecht String Quartet, the Artemis Quartet, Quatuor Diotima and the Jerusalem Quartet.